Pool-Of-Tears/wallsbot/README.md

 ### Commands available:
 - `/start`: See if bot is awake or sleeping.
 - `/submit`: Post wallpapers to the channel.
+- `/cancel`: Cancel the current submission.

 #### Upcoming features:
-- Like button in posts.
+- Like (👍 | ❤️ ) button in posts.
-- Wallpaper search by category (once we have enough walls in our collection for every category.)
+- Browse wallpapers by category (once we have enough walls in our collection for every category.)
 - Option to let users view their submitted walls.

 **Contributions of all sizes are welcome :)**